jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 #### Ghost of the Past I

-*DM Note*:  After the party wakes from their first short rest.
+    DM Note:  After the party wakes from their first short rest.

 As the party rests for the first time inside the tunnel, something unsettling happens.
 In the stillness of the frozen caverns, as the campfire flickers and begins to die down, an ethereal form materializes.
 Barely visible, refracted through the ice walls, it speaks in a voice that is both chilling and mournful: